 2.)
 Keep Your Bar Stocked

 Regardless of what day it is, your bar needs to remain stocked.
-This way, you're pouring and moving in the most efficient way possible.
+This way, you're pouring and moving in the most efficient way possible-it's vital for efficient business systems.
 Having to run to the back of the bar to grab new bottles in the middle of a rush is going to slow you down and leave a bad taste in your customers’ mouths.
 This also applies to popular cocktails.

 3.)
 Measure Pouring